What is Exercise Addiction?

 When exercising crosses the line to dependency and compulsion, as opposed to commitment and focus, the results can affect the physical, social and psychological well being of an individual.
 When this boundary is crossed and dependency on exercise has been formed there is typically a chronic loss of perspective of the role exercise plays in a balanced life.
 A healthy athlete and an exercise addict may share similar levels of training but the difference is in the attitude.
 An addicted individual isn’t able to see value in activities unrelated to exercise and pursues his sport even when it is against their best interest.

 Exercise addiction is known as a process addiction.
 A process addiction is an addiction to certain behaviors or processes that alter mood and brain chemistry.
 Unlike chemical addiction, the brain is altered by the process of engaging in an activity as opposed to introducing a chemical to the body.
 The term addiction refers to any recurring compulsion or obsession by an individual despite negative consequences in their life and an inability to cease the activity and remain stopped.
-Besides exercise addiction, process addictions include eating disorders, love addiction, sex addiction
+Besides exercise addiction, process addictions include eating disorders, love addiction, sex addiction, shopping addiction, problem gambling, and internet addictions.

 - Panic (appearing when circumstances prevent exercise)